hexlabsio/http4k-aws-demo/docs/article.md

  The library also has modules for Metrics, OpenAPI Contracts, OAuth [amongst others](https://www.http4k.org/)

- HTTP4K's design is based on the paper [Your Server as a Function](https://monkey.org/~marius/funsrv.pdf) that gave the idea that a server should be made from the 2 following types of functions:
+ HTTP4K's design is based on the paper [Your Server as a Function](https://monkey.org/~marius/funsrv.pdf) that gave the idea that a server could be made from the 2 following types of functions:

  A Service or HttpHandler that takes the incoming HTTP Request returning an HTTP Response
 ```kotlin